mrchrisster/MiSTer_SAM/README.md

 ## Usage
 Simply wait at the main MiSTer menu for 2 minutes (default setting) without touching the mouse, keyboard, or controller and SAM will start.
+- ** NOTE ** When you set the startup time to 60 seconds, it will actually wait 2 minutes since there is a default 60 second wait after boot (to let all processes start up).

 Don't want to wait?
 You can start SAM instantly by launching `MiSTer_SAM_on.sh` script in your MiSTer's Scripts folder!